GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

 ### 2.2.
 Check the permissions

 Parts of Cloud Project permissions are required to install this solution.
-Usually, a user as the role 'Project Editor' can do the installation.
+Usually, a user with the role 'Project Editor' can do the installation.
 If more precise permissions are preferred, the user may need following roles:

 *   Storage Admin